'At a glance' series

 LVR restrictions at a glance

-Restrictions on loan-to-value ratios (LVRs) are temporary limits on banks to reduce the amount of low-deposit mortgage lending.
+Restrictions on loan-to-value ratios (LVRs) are limits on banks to reduce the amount of low-deposit mortgage lending.
 Prudent lending standards are important for the long-term health of the banking system and the economy.

 Open Bank Resolution (OBR) is a long-standing Reserve Bank policy aimed at allowing a distressed bank to be kept open for business, while placing the cost of a bank failure primarily on the bank’s shareholders and creditors, rather than the taxpayer.